The Cambridge Spring Dash 100 calendar event Enter this event »

 Hopefully you live close enough to cycle to the start.

 Cambridge is well-served by train and you should be able to catch the 06.44 from King's Cross, London, and arrive just about in time for the start — don’t worry if you’re a few minutes late to the start, we will still be there for the start of the 100km event.
 It’s an easy 7km ride from the station to the start through the historic centre of Cambridge — routesheet | GPX | TCX — if you use these instructions, continue past the Co-op to the start on RHS in 1km next to the church.

 If you intend to drive, aim for St Andrews Church on Cambridge Road, CB3 0FH.
 The Parish Council has let us use Ten Acre Field for parking once again.
 We have been asked to keep the front car park clear during the day as this is a active and busy Rec on Saturdays, so you will be directed to the field by a volunteer.
 Wherever you park, please park considerately.

 Due to the large numbers of entrants, if you could ride to the start instead of driving, that would be an great help!

 Light refreshments will be available before the start from about 8am.
 There will be hot’n’cold refreshments and cake at the finish.
 All refreshments at the start/finish are included in the entry fee.

-The arrivée will be manned, so we will collect your brevet from you on completion, along with two stamp marks or receipts and one info-question answer.
+The arrivée will be manned, so we will collect your brevet from you on completion, along with two stamp marks or receipts.
 Please remember to sign your brevet before handing it in!